-BP18a In cases where a general non-discrimination obligation (imposed under BP17) proves to be not sufficient to the particular issues faced by a specific market and/or product, NRAs could attempt to clarify, as far as possible, how a non-discrimination remedy will be interpreted in practice, via identification of forms of exhibiting obstructive and foot-dragging behaviour. behaviour which will be considered to be discriminatory (e.g. providing lines at minor technical quality to alternative operators).
+obligation (imposed under BP17) proves to be not sufficient to the particular issues faced by a specific market and/or product, NRAs could attempt to clarify, as far as possible, how a non-discrimination remedy will be interpreted in practice, via identification of forms of behaviour which will be considered to be discriminatory (e.g. providing lines at minor technical quality to alternative operators).
 NRAs could implement such clarifications in various ways, for example either through explicit wording of the SMP obligation or via explanatory guidance which provides clarity as to the NRA's interpretation of the obligation.